ellisalicante/OpenFilter/OpenFilter/README.md

 > python .\main.py --dataset DATASET_PATH --output OUTPUT_PATH

-**--dataset** is the path of the dataset that the user wants to filter through OpenFilter.<br />
+**--dataset** is the path of the dataset that the user wants to filter through OpenFilter.
+This folder should be organized in sub-directories.
-**--output** is the path where the filtered images are saved.
-Both the dataset and the output folders should be organized in sub-directories.
 Through our code, all the images in a sub-directory are filtered with the same filter.
 Once the images in a sub-folder are all processed, the system moves on to the next sub-folder, applying the next filter (following the pre-saving order on the social media interface).<br />
+**--output** is the path where the filtered images are saved. <br />
 **--n_filters (default=8)** is the number of pre-saved filters (targeted by the user).<br />
 **--move_right (default=False)** is the direction to follow for changing the filter (i.e. the order in which they have been pre-saved on the application).
 In our experiments, we have used 8 filters, showed in the Instagram interface, from right (filter 0) to left (filter 7).
 In the image above, you can notice we start the script from our first filter (Pretty by @herusugiarta), with the others located on its left.